buley/personal/src/content/framing.md

 *Maintaining power while minimizing limitation.*

 1. Use independence to build unique value, while remaining open to strategic partnerships
-2. Channel superiority into excellence rather than exclusion—become an example others want to follow
+2. Channel superiority into excellence rather than exclusion--become an example others want to follow
-3. Direct nonconformity with purpose—disrupt for progress, not just defiance
+3. Direct nonconformity with purpose--disrupt for progress, not just defiance

 **Core Truth**
 If I can master these qualities rather than letting them unconsciously drive me, they will remain a source of strength and innovation rather than a limiting force.